Menu

 Welcome to the Steamboat element of the Bristol Harbour Festival – we look forward to seeing old hands and new faces.
 The format will be much the same as previous years – if it ain’t broke, don’t fix it!

-The 2024 format will be much the same as previous years (I hope!) with a couple of variations; however, for those with short memories (like me), and those that didn’t attend last year, this is what to expect:
+The 2026 format of the steamboat element of the actual Harbour Festival Event will be much the same as previous years (I hope!) with a couple of variations, however, for those with short memories (like me), and those that didn’t attend last year, this is what to expect:

-Friday: Launch (Cottage Pub, Baltic Wharf, Cumberland Road, Bristol BS1 6XG) anytime from about 12h00 onwards.
+Friday: Launch (Cottage Pub, Baltic Wharf, Cumberland Road, Bristol BS1 6XG or ///bets.skips.skirt) anytime from about 12h00 onwards.

 Saturday evening – Meal - venue yet to be determined.
-This MUST be pre-booked with me.
+This MUST be pre-booked with us.

 Sunday: Lazy steam-up (10h00ish) and one procession through the Festival but, instead of turning around, we will just keep on going up the harbour/canal/river until we reach the pub (actually two pubs side by side through a lock).
 This will give you a chance to see where the ‘Floating Harbour’ joins the River Avon, observe some of Bristol’s industrial past (and present) as well as having a nice chug through some pleasant countryside.
-Lunch can be taken at either pub or onboard before returning via the reciprocal route either straight to pull-out or to another over-night on your berth.
+Lunch can be taken at either pub (recommend the Lock and Weir Pub) or a picnic onboard your boat before returning via the reciprocal route either straight to pull-out or to another over-night on your berth.

 I will be assisting those going home on Sunday to pull out and suggest that you steam straight to the Cottage Pub slipway and moor up on the dinghy pontoons whilst preparing to pull out.
 This is when a degree of tact and cooperation is required as there will be a large number of other users all wanting to access the slip at this time.
 I will try to referee and coordinate with the other ‘team leaders’, but please be patient and cooperative in order to ensure that all goes as smoothly as possible.